Katie Snipes Lancaster

 Inspired by the #100daysproject, I then participated in National Novel Writing Month (NaNoWriMo): a global writers group that challenges individuals to write 50,000 words in the month of November.
 Typically those 50,000 words are a first draft of a novel.
 Instead of writing a novel, I wrote 50,000 words on the question, "What is prayer?"

 Having surprised myself in the task of writing 50,000 words on the question, "What is prayer?"
 I then spent the following months avoiding writing projects entirely and took up watercolor painting as a prayer practice.
-My instagram account below documents this prayer journey.
+My instagram account below documents this prayer journey (from 2019).